Sh3llyR/statiStrings/README.md

 statiStrings is a strings statisctics calculator for YARA rules.

 The goal is to aid malware research by:
-* Finding the common and unique strings within malware samples
+* Finding common and unique strings within malware samples
-* Finding the common strings within clean files
+* Finding common strings within clean files
-* Save time by finding the common characteristics of malware samples automatically
+* Saving time by finding the common characteristics of malware samples automatically

 This tool helps writing better, more precise YARA rules for malware detection and malware hunting, based on custom databases of malicious and clean files.